n3pt7un/VirtualeUniBOt/README.md

 The files will be saved in a downloads directory, and further organized into a sub-folder named after the course.
 ## Example
 `
-bash

 python scraper.py`
 You will be prompted to:

--Login manually: The script opens the browser and pauses for you to complete login.
+- Login manually: The script opens the browser and pauses for you to complete login.

--Enter the URL of the course page: This is the page from which files will be scraped.
+- Enter the URL of the course page: This is the page from which files will be scraped.

 ### Customization
 - File Types: You can modify the list of downloadable file types by editing the downloadable_files tuple in the script.